-Together with my network of legal professionals we have been able to help thousands of people looking to do everything possible to win and be properly represented in criminal court.
+Together with my team of criminal lawyers we have been able to help thousands of people to win and be properly represented in criminal court.

 Knowing the court system, the crown attorney’s, police and judges and having them know you can have dramatic implications.
-Experience does count in criminal defence.
+Experience counts in criminal defence.
 We know how to fight for our clients and present compelling and aggressive defence arguments.